GabSchach/HDVis_fork/README.md

 #### Adding a new viewer

-To implement a new view, at first a new `DotHandler` object has to be instanitated and assigned to the global variable `handler`.
-The first argument is the DOM element to which the visualization is attatched.
-The second argument is an [event handler](#event-handler), that attatched events to specified DOM elements once rendering is completed.
+To implement a new view, at first a new `DotHandler` object has to be instantiated and assigned to the global variable `handler`.
+The first argument is the DOM element to which the visualization is attached.
+The second argument is an [event handler](#event-handler), that attached events to specified DOM elements once rendering is completed.

 ```javascript
 handler = new DotHandler("#graph", eventHandler);